Methylene Blue and the Potential for Neuroprotection

 Studies show that methylene blue can act as an antioxidant, decreasing oxidative stress within cells and protecting them from damage caused by reactive oxygen species (ROS).

-It also interacts with mitochondria, increasing their membrane potential and improving production – which means it may help protect neurons from energy deficits.
+It also interacts with mitochondria, increasing their membrane potential and improving ATP production – which means it may help protect neurons from energy deficits.

 In addition, recent studies suggest that methylene blue can modulate several key pathways involved in cell death and survival; these include apoptosis signalling pathways such as C-Jun N-terminal kinase (JNK) or PI3K/Akt/mTORC1 signalling pathways.